oracle-cne/ock-forge/README.md

   If this option is provided, the block device specified by -d will have its partition table wiped and repopulated with the default geometry.

+ -p | --provider *ignition-provider*

+  Set the ignition provider.
+The default value is 'qemu'.
+If -I is used to embed an ignition file, the default value is 'file'.

+ -I | --ignition *path*

+  The path to an ignition file.
+This file is embeded into the initramfs on the deployment.
+If -p is not given, the ignition provider is set to 'file'.

+ -B | --build-image *container-image*

+  The name of a container image to use when building the OCK boot media.
+The default value is 'ock-builder:latest'.
 ```

 ### Partition Layout